4.8 1700+ Google Reviews

 The bathroom vent fan is an underrated and under appreciated component in your home.
 Although lovingly nicknamed the “fart fan”, it is for more than removing the aftermath of a gluttonous taco Tuesday.
 Bathroom fans remove moist air that cause mold, mildew, and rust in your bathroom.
 So, we’re going to teach you how to upgrade your bathroom fan.

 Obviously if you have an old fan that isn’t working, you’re going to need a new one.
-But if it’s working, does it need to be upgraded?
+But if it’s working, do you need to upgrade it?

 Unfortunately, builders often install the cheapest components and materials in our homes.
-There is a good chance that your existing fan doesn’t have a high enough CFM rating (cubic feet per minute).
+So, there is a good chance that your existing fan doesn’t have a high enough CFM rating (cubic feet per minute).
 You can check out our CFM calculator below.

 In addition, builder grade fans and older fans have a higher sone rating.
 This is the sound rating.
 You may not realize how much the loud fan bugs you until you’re yelling over the fan trying to talk to your partner.
-Although, a loud fan may be appreciated in the guest bathroom.
+Although, some guests may appreciate a loud fan in the powder room.
 Everyone is always nervous about being heard.

 Ultimately, if you have a larger bathroom, or hate your loud fan, its time to upgrade to a new bathroom fan.
 Fortunately, upgrading your bathroom fan is an easy DIY project even if you don’t have attic access.